patrice-truong/Azure-SSIS/README.md

 ![azure-self-hosted-3](assets/azure-self-hosted-3.png)

 ![azure-self-hosted-4](assets/azure-self-hosted-4.png)

 Copy Key1 to your clipboard

 **Install software pre-requisites in virtual machine**

 1. Log into your virtual machine using Remote access
 2. Install Visual Studio 2022 Community from https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022
 4. Install the Microsoft Integration Runtime from https://www.microsoft.com/en-us/download/details.aspx?id=39717.
-Start the IR at the end of the installation proces
+Start the IR at the end of the installation process
 5. Paste the key from your ADF Integration runtime and click Register

 ![ir-register](assets/ir-register.png)